IgniteUI/indigo-design-docfx/en/style/typography.md

 # Typography

-There are 12 text (character) styles in the **Indigo.Design System** that constitute its typography and let you set up your theme's typeface.
+There are 13 text (character) styles in the **Indigo.Design System** that constitute its typography and let you set up your theme's typeface.
 Although we are using [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) as a default, we really want to give every designer the flexibility to craft his applications with style.
 Indigo.Design follows the way typography is defined in the [Material Type System](https://material.io/design/typography/the-type-system.html#type-scale) and complies with the implementation of the [Ignite UI for Angular Typography](https://www.infragistics.com/products/ignite-ui-angular/angular/components/themes/typography).

 <img class="responsive-img" src="../images/typography_default.png" srcset="../images/typography_default@2x.png 2x" />
+<div class="divider--half"></div>
+<div class="divider--half"></div>

+- In **Figma**, all text styles can be found on a separate page named `↳ Typography` which is part of the **Indigo.Design Sytem** `🧱 Foundation`.
+The text styles are available as `Text Styles` that can be applied to any text element.
-In Sketch, these can be found on a separate page named `🎨 Typography` and are available as `Text Styles` that can be applied to any text element.
-In Adobe XD they are placed on an Artboard with the same name in the left column of the library file and exist as `Character Styles` that are used across components and patterns.
+- In **Sketch**, these can be found on a separate page named `🎨 Typography` and are available as `Text Styles` that can be applied to any text element.
+- In **Adobe XD** they are placed on an Artboard with the same name in the left column of the library file and exist as `Character Styles` that are used across components and patterns.

 ## Typography Styles

 To use the typography system in your project, all you need to do is apply one of the text (character) styles defined in the library to a native text element.
-Sketch offers a vast selection of type presets with different sizes, colors, and alignments, while Adobe XD defines only the size and lets you adjust the alignment and apply a color style.
+Sketch offers a vast selection of type presets with different sizes, colors, and alignments.
+Figma defines the Size, Weight, Line height, and Ratio (Letter spacing) and lets you adjust the alignment and apply a color style.
+While in Adobe XD, the text styles come only with predefined size and let you adjust the alignment and apply a color style.

 - 6 Headlines from `H1` to `H6` for titles.
 - 2 `Subtitle` sizes.